-Moon Phases in May 2014:
+Moon Phases in February 2016:

 On most clear Saturday nights at the George Observatory, you can hear me do live star tours on the observation deck with a green laser pointer.
 If you’re there, listen for my announcement.